jgschmitz/Deconstructed_SingleView/README.md

 **Step 16**<br>
 We are getting near the finish line!
 To create a materialized view, add a ‘merge’ operation at the end of the aggregation pipeline to Insert/Update GenderCount_MaterializedView with aggregation by gender group.

+**Select a dashboard for your chart**
+From the Dashboards page, select the dashboard where you wish to add a new chart.
+For instructions on setting up a dashboard, see Dashboards.

+Click the New Chart button at the top-right corner of the dashboard view.

+**Choose your chart’s data source**
+In the Data Source dropdown, select the data source to be used for this chart.
+For information on adding data sources in MongoDB Charts, see Data Sources.

+**Choose your chart type**
+In the Chart Type dropdown, select the type for this chart.

+Each chart type provides different visualization options for the fields in your data, reflected by various encoding channels.
+These channels dictate how your data is visualized and enable powerful aggregations for your data.
+For details on the different encoding channel types, refer to the Encoding Channels page.

+**Add fields to your chart**
+Drag fields from the Fields section to the desired encoding channels below the Chart Type dropdown.
+The fields listed correspond to the fields in your data source.
+You can search for a specific field in your data source by using the Filter search bar at the top of the Fields section.

+**Title your chart**
+Give your chart a title by hovering over the Enter a title for your chart text clicking the Pencil Icon.
+Click the check mark to save your title.

+**Save your chart**
+Once you are satisfied with your chart, click Save Changes.
+This saves your chart to your dashboard and redirects you to the dashboard view.